nuta/operating-system-in-1000-lines/website/en/10-process.md

 The `proc_a_entry` function and `proc_b_entry` function are the entry points for Process A and Process B respectively.
 After displaying a single character using the `putchar` function, they switch context to the other process using the `switch_context` function.

-`nop` instruction called by `__asm__ __volatile__("nop")` is a "do nothing" instruction.
-By including a loop that repeats this instruction for a while, we prevent the character output from becoming too fast, which would make the terminal unresponsive.
+`delay` function implements a busy wait to prevent the character output from becoming too fast, which would make your terminal unresponsive. `nop` instruction is a "do nothing" instruction.
+It is added to prevent compiler optimization from removing the loop.

 Now, let's try!
 The startup messages will be displayed once each, and then "ABABAB..." lasts forever: